imagineLife/big-site/content/k8s/on-services.md

 - the port on the node, **the node port**
   - example range between 30000-32767

+#### Handling Multiple  Pods
+A single Node can have multiple pods, instances, of an app.
+The pods have the same labels.
+The service finds X number of pods.
+The service uses them all.
+The service uses
+- `random` algorithm
+- `sessionAffinity` too

+Multiple Nodes can each have a pod.
+K8s will create the service to span multiple nodes.
+The app in pods in separate nodes will be accessible.

+Basically, the service-creation process is the same wether many pods in a node or many nodes each with a pod.
 #### Creating a Node Port from yaml
 ```yaml
 apiVersion: v1